Skip to content

 On shutdown, after the handler exits:

-Do not declare StreamablePort[T] as a handler parameter — the framework manages it.
-Other DI targets (Settings subclasses, @app.state instances, ClockPort) may be declared alongside Stream[T] as normal.
+Do not declare StreamablePort[T] as handler parameters — the framework manages them.
+Settings subclasses, @app.state instances, and ClockPort may be declared alongside Stream[T] as usual.

 Step 4 — Test with inject_stream